 Bullying comes in many forms but ultimately it is about reducing someone’s freedoms and choices.
 It’s about power, toxic environments, and it’s about society.
 It’s something we should all be tackling, not just the person being bullied.

 Bullying is having your agency taken away without your consent.
 Agency is your ability to live your life.
 Your ability to ‘be you’ on an everyday basis.
 Agency is power, or clout, or oomph.
-If it’s being taken away (and it’s not like you had loads in the first place) it might be because of bullying.
+If it’s being taken away it might be because of bullying.

 It comes in many forms:

 - Threats and intimidation to keep you afraid and stressed

 - Being made to give someone money or things (theft)